ZooRoyal/coding-standard/doc/howto/HowToAddInformationSources.md

 ## The TerminalCommand interface

-First create an interface in `Zooroyal\CodingStandard\CommandLine\StaticCodeAnalysis\Generic\TerminalCommand` and name it appropriately.
-Let's call it `SuperInformedTerminalCommand.php`.
+First create an interface in a sub-namespace of `Zooroyal\CodingStandard\CommandLine\StaticCodeAnalysis\Generic\TerminalComand` and name it appropriately.

+Let's call it `SuperInformedTerminalCommand.php` in `Zooroyal\CodingStandard\CommandLine\StaticCodeAnalysis\Generic\TerminalComand\SuperInformation`.
 This interface will tell a TerminalCommand what methods it needs to implement to be super informed.